 Linux which command

-This document covers the Linux version of which.
+This page covers the Linux version of which.

 which returns the pathnames of the files (or links) which would be executed in the current environment, had the filename (or filenames) been given as a command (or commands) in a strictly POSIX-conformant shell.
 It does this by searching the paths in the PATH environment variable for executable files matching the names of the arguments.